 Putting ‘The Rattle Families’ on the Internet

-After nearly 50 years it seems that his work is in danger to being forgotten, unless someone may stubble across a copy in a library or to those fortunate few who retain an original copy in private hands.
+After 55 years it seems that his work is in danger to being forgotten, unless someone may stubble across a copy in a library or those fortunate few who retain an original copy in private hands.
 As is stated in the page about Thomas, there were no descendants from either of his two marriages.
-Contact has been made with the estate of the Rattle family in Canada, and it has been ascertained that there is no objection to Thomas’s work being published in this way.
+Contact has been made with the estate of the Rattle family in Canada, and it has been ascertained that there is no objection to Thomas’s work being published on this website which is owned and run by a cousin.
 Many thanks are given to those kind people there.

 *Source Canadian Intellectual Property Office